jsxc/xmpp-cloud-auth/Database.md

 ## Shared Roster
 Location specified by `--shared-roster-db`, this database is an `andydbm`-based key/value storage.

-It contains two types of key/value pairs, differentiated whether the key contains a colon (`:`):
+It contains two types of key/value pairs, differentiated whether the key contains one or two colons (`:`):

 ### User memberships